 A list of predefined accent colors is available in the

 Material Config Toolbar.
-These are colors frquently used from the Material Design color palette.
+These are colors frequently used from the Material Design color palette.

 Here is the list of predefined colors:

-You can of course customize the accent color from the settings.
+You can customize the accent color from the settings.
 Even when you choose a predefined color, you will see its value inside the settings.

 Override Accent Color